Compact Proofs of Model Performance via Mechanistic Interpretability: Proofs of model performance

 \paragraph{Tighter bounds for sums of variables with unequal variance via the ``mean+diff trick''} Suppose we want to lower bound the minimum of the sum of two functions over three variables $h(x,y,z) = f(x,y) + g(y,z)$, while only iterating over two variables at a time.
 The na\"ive way is to minimize $f(x,y)$ and $g(x,y)$ independently:

 Here, the error comes from setting the $y$s in $f$ and $g$ to different values.
-But in cases where $g(y,z)$ varies significantly with $y$ and only slightly with $z$, then rewriting $g$ as a sum of a component that is independent of $z$ (and only varies along $y$), as well a component that depends on $z$, yields a better lower bound:
+But in cases where $g(y,z)$ varies significantly with $y$ and only slightly with $z$, rewriting $g$ as a sum of a component that is independent of $z$ (only varying along $y$), and \ifbool{arxiv}{a component}{one} that depends on $z$, yields a better lower bound:

 This estimate will have error at most $\varepsilon$, while the na\"ive estimator can have arbitrarily large error.
 We refer to this rewrite as the ``mean+diff trick''.\footnote{ In fact, this is the motivation behind the standard rewrites of QK and OV into position-independent and position-dependent components (\autoref{sec:experimental-setting}). } From the mechanistic interpretation in \autoref{sec:experimental-setting:mech-interp}, we know that some of the components barely vary among one or more axes.
 So we can apply the mean+diff trick to get tighter lower bounds.